 Answer: Thank you for contacting us!
-For dredging applications in moving water areas, the Triton Type 2 or Type 3 Silt Barrier will probably be best for your location.
-These barriers are designed to handle moving water and we offter both both a heavy-duty and medium-duty models for appropirate support and turbidity control in your area.
-Ultimately, the river turbudity barrier you will need depends on unique factors specific to your project such as:
+For dredging applications in moving water areas, the Triton Type 2 Silt Barrier or Type 3 Silt Barrier Silt Barrier will probably be best for river dredging in your location.
+These barriers are designed to handle moving water, and we offer both both a heavy-duty and medium-duty models for appropirate support and turbidity control in your area.
+Ultimately, the river turbidity barrier you will need depends on unique factors specific to your river dredging project such as:

 - Water Location Conditions: Possible conditions include, but are not limited to:

 - Water Velocity (speed and movement of the current)

 - Waves (how high are the waves? how often do they occur?)